RanvierMUD/ranviermud/docs/extending/areas/npcs.md

-In Ranvier all npcs for an area are defined in a single file within the area folder: `npcs.yml`
+In Ranvier all NPCs for an area are defined in a single file within the area folder: `npcs.yml`

 [TOC]